 The Department of Design and Construction (DDC) builds many of the civic facilities New Yorkers use every day.
-As the City’s primary capital construction project manager, we provide communities with new or renovated facilities such as firehouses, libraries, police precincts, courthouses and senior centers.
-To successfully manage this portfolio, valued at over $6 billion, we partner with other City agencies, as well as with emerging and world-renowned architects and consultants whose experience and creativity bring efficient, innovative, and environmentally-conscious design and construction strategies to the projects we build.
+As the City's primary capital construction project manager, we provide communities with new or renovated structures such as firehouses, libraries, police precincts, courthouses and senior centers.
+To successfully manage this portfolio, valued at nearly $10 billion, we partner with other City agencies, as well as with emerging and world-renowned architects and consultants whose experience and creativity bring efficient, innovative, and environmentally-conscious design and construction strategies to the projects we build.

 The foundations we build support New York City's business and cultural success, and DDC will continue to provide high-quality civic services and solutions that enhance each of our community's contribution to the City's growth.
 To learn more about what we do, please visit our projects and publications pages.
 If you want to learn more about working at our agency, please visit our section on employment opportunities.